-You may not be left completely high and dry because you get some form of ‘Done-For You’ website.
+You may not be left completely high and dry because you get some form of ‘Done-For You’ eCommerce-style website template.

 But Here Comes The Bad News:

-The website (more of a template) is “duplicated” – meaning every other customer receives and promotes the same one.
+The website (more of a template) is a duplicate – meaning every other member receives and promotes the same one.

 Final Conclusion: Is Website ATM a Scam?

-YES, Website ATM is a scam to avoid like a plague of locusts.
+YES, Website ATM is a scam to avoid like a plague of locusts, in my opinion.

-After highlighting the red flags and considering the fact that some “cookie-cutter” website just isn’t gonna cut the mustard…
+After highlighting the red flags and considering the fact that some “cookie-cutter” website (WITHOUT traffic training included) just isn’t gonna cut the mustard…

 It’s plain to see WATM is a no-go.